How to plant a winter window box

 More container gardening tips

-I’m often asked for recommendations for gardening books, products and tools so I’ve put together some useful lists, such as this Window Boxes & More list.
+I’m often asked for recommendations for gardening books, products and tools so I’ve put together some useful lists on the Middlesized Garden Amazon store, such as this Window Boxes & More list.
 I’ve picked out some window boxes from companies I’ve used, plus peat-free compost for planting window boxes.
-And my pick of the books with more window box ideas, such as Alan Titchmarsh’s How To Garden – Container Planting.
+Note that links to Amazon are affiliate, see disclosure.

 Pin to remember winter window box tips:

-And do join us every Sunday morning for gardening tips, ideas and inspiration.
+And do join us for a free weekly email with gardening tips, ideas and inspiration.
 See here to follow by email.